Reloaded-Project/Reloaded-II/docs/CheatSheet/CallingHookingGameFunctions.md

 !!! info

     In the real world, compilers will often optimise function calls to optimise for performance.
-This will often lead to the function using non-standard conventions, such e.g. accepting parameters via registers where normally the stack should be used.
+This will often lead to the function using non-standard conventions, such as accepting parameters via registers where normally the stack should be used.

     This is more common in x86 (32-bit) games rather than x64 games.